First, let me state a fact; most household cleaning product contains toxic substances.

 These are one of the toughest things to remove when it sets but with the help of one part hydrogen peroxide (make sure to use 3%) and two parts water it is possible to clean this stuff off.

 Mix these two in a spray bottle and spray the areas with molds.
 Wait at least an hour to let this mixture dislodge mold residue before rinsing.

 Always have a bottle of vinegar in handy for this task.
-For normal stains mix equal parts of water and carpet into a spray bottle.
-Make sure to wait a few minutes (maybe 2 mins or so) before agitating the stained area with a brush or sponged soaked in soapy water.
+For standard stains mix equal parts of water and carpet into a spray bottle.
+Make sure to wait a few minutes (maybe 2 mins or so) before agitating the stained area with a brush or sponge soaked in soapy water.

-For fresh grease spots, sprinkling a good amount of corn starch should help you remove the stain.
-You just have to wait for about 15 to 30 minutes before vacuuming the residue out.
+For fresh grease spots, sprinkling a right amount of corn starch should help you remove the stain.
+You have to wait for about 15 to 30 minutes before vacuuming the residue out.

 Chopping Board Cleaner

 The default tool most people use to clean cutting boards is dishwashing detergent.
 Unfortunately, these can weaken wood fibers (if you’re using a wooden board) over time.